rokaskasperavicius/nominal-ssprove/README.md

 # Nominal-SSProve

-Install dependencies by entering the nix-shell with command `nix-shell` or using the docker environment as described below.
+Install dependencies by entering the nix development environment with command `nix develop` or using the docker environment as described below.
+It is recommended to use the `coq`, `coq-community` and `math-comp` nix caches to significantly initial build time.

-Check all project files using `make` and inspect files using vim (with Coqtail).
+Check all project files using `make` and inspect files using vim (with Coqtail) or CoqIDE.

 ## Docker environment